 You may be able to recover economic and non-economic damages in a personal injury lawsuit.
 This can include compensation for your medical expenses, lost wages, pain and suffering, and property damage.
 If a person suffers a fatal injury, certain relatives may be able to file a wrongful death suit to recover for medical bills, burial expenses, and loss of consortium.Dedicated Legal Representation

 Michael O. Smith is a Boston personal injury lawyer with significant experience representing accident victims.
 He advises clients on their rights, negotiates with insurers, and advocates for his clients’ interests at trial.
 Mr. Smith is committed to providing individualized services to his clients, and to specifically addressing the needs of each particular case.
-He serves clients throughout the greater Boston area, as well as from his second office in Lowell.
+He serves clients throughout the greater Boston area.
 Call us at 617-263-0060 or contact us online to schedule an initial consultation at no cost to you.